 However, that doesn’t mean you shouldn’t start teaching kids empathy when they’re young.
 It just means you need to be realistic about what you can expect from them at this age.

 For example, if your toddler is struggling with big feelings, don’t expect them to stop screaming to try to understand how their behavior is making you feel.
-Instead, focus on teaching them how to manage their own emotions.
+Instead, focus on allowing them to express their emotions in a safe space, and then validate those emotions.

 Kids who don’t understand their own feelings can’t yet understand the feelings of others.
 So, helping your toddler develop self-awareness is an important first step in teaching empathy.